Pulse storm

 A pulse storm is a single cell thunderstorm of substantial intensity which only produces severe weather for short periods of time.
 Such a storm weakens and then generates another short burst – hence "pulse".
+The term was coined by researchers at the National Severe Storms Laboratory in 1979 to describe a single storm cell briefly becoming severe within a cluster of multi-cellular thunderstorms, but has since been used to describe a variety of isolated and brief thunderstorms with both severe and non-severe characteristics.

 Description

 Single cell thunderstorms ordinarily form in environments with low wind shear and moderate instability, with the low wind shear contributing to a short average lifespan of less than an hour.
 When the instability, calculated by convective available potential energy (CAPE), is strong, the updraft will bring a larger amount of humid air very high above ground and generate a cumulonimbus cloud with high water and ice content.
 When the rain content, and even hail, falls from it, they can generate damaging winds brought about by downbursts.
 Rarely, a weak tornado develops in association with a pulse storm as the environment is only weakly sheared, or not at all.

 Life cycle

 One can distinguish three stages in the evolution of a pulse storm: